AnnikaTjuka/wordcompare-bawl/README.md

 The tool stores the result of the word count in a CSV file.

 My BA thesis can be read online at https://bit.ly/2SciQqQ

+This tool was created in collaboration with a software engineer (Thién D. Nguyen).